ics-software-engineering/meteor-application-template/README.md

 % git merge -m "merge template into master" template/master
 ```

-Now your repo should contain the contents of the template.
+Now your local repo should contain the template.
 To test that everything is OK, run the application:

 ```
 % meteor --settings config/settings.development.json